minamide-group/regex-matching-analyzer/README.md

 Language: [English](README.md) | [日本語](README_ja.md)

 # regex-matching-analyzer
-An analyzer to determine time complexity of backtracking regular expression matching.
+This is an analyzer to determine the time complexity of regular expression matching.
-For a given regular expression, it determines the order of worst case time complexity to the length of input strings.
+For a given regular expression, it determines the order of the worst case time complexity to the length of input strings.

+The conditions of matching below are assumed.

+- The matching algorithm is based on backtracking.
+- It performs substring matching and terminates when one successful matching was found.

 ## Usage
 We recommend to use sbt.